turgu1/sensor-box-v2-code-update/README.md

 A new click has been added to permit page selection.
 There are now 3 click durations:

 - Short click: Between 10 and 350ms: page selection
-- Medium click: Between 750ms and 3 sec.: Screen dimming selection
+- Medium click: Between 750ms and 3 seconds: Screen dimming selection
-- Long click: Between 5 sec. and 15 sec.: Wifi AP Mode
+- Long click: Between 5 seconds and 15 seconds: Wifi AP Mode

 There are 3 pages available to access in sequence through a short click: